Visa policy of Nigeria: Visa exemption

 Visa waiver agreements for diplomatic and official/service passport holders were signed with Vietnam in October 2019 and with Ethiopia in February 2020.

+Landing Card

+All visitors, whether they require a visa or not, must obtain a landing card before departure.

 Electronic visa (e-Visa)

-Nigeria introduced an e-Visa system on 1 May 2025, granting non-renewable short-term visas across various categories, including business and tourism, with a stated processing time of 48 hours, as well as a digital landing and exit card platform.
+Nigeria introduced an e-Visa system on 1 May 2025, granting non-renewable short-term visas across various categories, including business and tourism, with a stated processing time of 48 hours.
+Prices vary from 50$ for African countries to 300$ for Western countries.
+Due to a bilateral agreement, citizens of Singapore may obtain Nigerian e-visas free of charge.

 Previously, holders of a written e-Visa approval issued by Immigration Authority Headquarters in Abuja could obtain a visa on arrival for business travel, provided they held a visa application form, e-Visa application payment receipt, and an invitation letter from Nigerian company accepting immigration responsibilities.
 A simplified e-Visa process was announced in July 2024.

+A number of countries are not listed as an option on the Nigeria e-Visa website during the application and therefore must obtain visas from an embassy in advance of travel.
+Citizens of the following countries are not eligible: